AJIOKA-LAB/ajioka-lab.gibthon.io/people.md

 <div class="campl-column9">
 <div class="campl-content-container">
 <h2>Haydn King</h2>
-<p>Haydn started a PhD in the Ajioka Lab in 2014, working on part characterisation and system design in <i>Bacillus Subtilis</i>.
-He is particularly interested in developing regulatory structures which are tolerant of the large amounts of noise present in biological systems.
-Prior to starting his PhD, Haydn completed a degree in Engineering at the University of Cambridge specialising in Information and Computer Engineering.</p>
+<p>I started a PhD in the Ajioka Lab in 2014, working on part characterisation and system design in
+<i>Bacillus subtilis</i>.
+I'm particularly interested in developing regulatory structures which are
+tolerant of the large amounts of noise present in biological systems, and how this compares to more classical engineering systems.
+Prior to starting my PhD, I completed a degree in Engineering at the University of Cambridge specialising in Information and Computer Engineering.
+This has given me a different background to other lab members and I particularly enjoy the interdisciplinary nature of my work.</p>
 </div>
 </div>
 <div class="campl-column3">